lexiecorn/oto-gapo/docs/DOCUMENTATION_STATUS.md

 - ✅ PaymentStatisticsUtils fully documented
 - ✅ ImageCompressionHelper fully documented ✨ NEW
 - ✅ AnnouncementTypeHelper fully documented ✨ NEW
+ - ✅ DebugHelper usage documented in README ✨ NEW

 ### 6. Configuration Documentation